Greek lawmakers to vote on Macedonia name change

 "If the Prespa Agreement does not come into effect, the consequences of the failure will be profound and both sides might well reconsider many elements that had been agreed to," UN mediator Matthew Nimetz said in an interview with Greek news agency ANA.

 Opposition leader Mitsotakis has been calling for early elections.
-He promised "a new negotiation" with the neighboring country if the agreement is not endorsed by parliament and in case of victory in the next elections.
+He promised "a new negotiation" with Skopje if the agreement is not endorsed by parliament and if he secures victory in the upcoming elections.

 But Nimetz said reaching a new agreement "would take years, not months, given that all the issues would once again be on the table, and given that there are likely to be different political dynamics in both countries, as well as changes in the regional and global environment."